 Qantas Frequent Flyer is Australia’s biggest airline loyalty program.

 The appeal of Qantas Points is that they can be used on many partner airlines.
-You’ll be able to earn and redeem points with airlines like Emirates, Cathay Pacific, American Airlines, and many non-airline partners.
+You’ll be able to earn and redeem points with airlines like Emirates, Cathay Pacific, American Airlines, and many other partners.

 2. Velocity Frequent Flyer